Over the hills and through the woods!!

 In all, this course, and the nearby property, has some real potential as it 'weathers in', the rest of the park amenities are installed, and folks get out here to enjoy it.

-Cons: Being new, the first of the tee pads are being installed, so right now, we're talking grass tees with flags as markers.
-Come prepared (long pants recommended) for the fact that there are currently a lot of briars and thorns just off the fairways, but the intended flight path fairways are, well, 'fair'.
-One of my concerns here is that, just off a couple of the fairways and paths, there are three or four places where troublesome sink holes could be a hazard, and need to be marked off, if not filled with gravel or something, fairly soon.
-One is just left of the third basket.
-You'll also want to spray on some Deep Woods OFF, to guard against summer bugs (I picked up a couple of ticks in late April).
+Cons: Come prepared (long pants recommended) for the fact that there are still a lot of briars and thorns just off the fairways, but the intended flight path fairways are, well, 'fair'.
+One of the troublesome sink holes is just left of the third basket.
+You may still want to spray on some Deep Woods OFF, to guard against summer bugs (I picked up a couple of ticks in late April).

-Last word: I personally hope that a lot of disc golfers will make an effort to visit Cedar Sentinels, represent with class, and give feedback to Dearborn County parks, so that this corner of the state can look to it as a model for more courses in the region.
+Other Thoughts: Last words: I personally hope that a lot of disc golfers will make an effort to visit Cedar Sentinels, represent with class, and give feedback to Dearborn County parks, so that this corner of the state can look to it as a model for more courses in the region.

-Update 6/27/14: These teepads are awesome!
-Huge, level, solid pavers framed snugly.
-Great footing.
-New temp signage, and even more clearing lately make this a fair, but challenging course.
-Raised my rating a half point.
-BUT!
+And don't be fooled into thinking that a 'shorter' course is going to be easy: After the first tourney out here, only one player has officially gone under a 53.
 You MUST control your shots at Cedar Sentinels, or you'll be searching the tall growth just off the fairway all day.
 Send spotters ahead.
 Better yet, disc down, and play this TIGHT course conservatively.
-The first person to get through clean will likely set a course record (currently 56).
 The course will only get better and better as traffic and time wears it in.
 If you worry about your control, please plan on a visit after the leaves and undergrowth fall off in autumn.

 Join Disc Golf Course Review